 Our educational systems are largely patterned after secular learning theories, having long ago given up on the model established by Christ in His discipleship of the twelve.
 Our seminaries and Sunday schools are modeled after secular programs, not biblical ones, and we believe that knowledge transforms people.
 The Christian life is about producing a product through spiritual disciplines, 40 days of purpose, and quiet times.
 It’s about the destination, not the journey; the product, not the process.
 Teaching and lecturing is safe and clean; discipleship is invasive and messy.
-Spirituality is measured more by what a person knows than by how much a person loves.
+Our spirituality seems to be measured more by what a person knows than by how much a person loves.

 In many churches worship has been replaced with entertainment and excitement.
 It’s about having a certain feeling or a “good experience,” not about meeting with the living God.
 Being enraptured during the singing and sleeping during the sermon.
 Hoping that the message will be something “practical” that will help me with finances, depression, marriage, my children.
 Rarely is the focus on who God is in Himself, totally apart from anything He has done or will do for us.
 Church is about self-improvement and living better lives.
 Oh, yeah: it’s about God, too.

 The church since the Enlightenment has subscribed to and become immersed in modernism: we say that we do not believe that man is the measure and final authority, but we have to understand before we obey; worse, we feel entitled to explanations from God.
-The Emergent church now seeks to move away from modernism and to embrace a postmodern stance, but they’re no different: their experience and view is authoritative even though no one else’s is.
-Whether it’s modernism or postmodernism, it is simply the church absorbing and being absorbed by the philosophy of the day.
+Whether it’s modernism or postmodernism, it is simply the church absorbing and being absorbed by the cultural philosophy of the day.
 One is no better than the other: they are both worldly, only in different ways.

 The Bible gives us a worldview or philosophy that stands in contrast to both modernism and postmodernism.
 The priorities of the Kingdom are very different than those of capitalism, socialism, democracy, or any other political, philosophical, or religious system.
 Christians are not to love the world (1 Jn 2.15), be entangled in the affairs of everyday life (2 Tim 2.4), or be caught up in the love and pursuit of money (Heb 13.5).